 Alternatively, you can use the unique download link that was included with your Flectra Professional purchase confirmation email.

-Downloading an updated version is not necessary if you installed via Gitlab (see below)
+Downloading an updated version is not necessary if you installed via Github (see below)

 Step 2: Make a backup of your database¶